Skip to main content

 A page with a list of customers

-I also have a Customer Detail page with a dynamic route /customers/:customerId.
-I want to wire up my app such that when a user clicks on a customer row in the table, they are navigated to the Customer Detail page for the selected customer.
+Additionally, there's a Customer Detail page with a dynamic route /customers/:customerId.
+To enable navigation from the list to the details page, clicking on a customer row in the table should lead to the Customer Detail page for the selected customer.

 Navigate to customer detail page